jay-computer/odin-js/README.md

 # odin-js

-This is my project for The Odin Project's Javascript course.
+This is my project for The Odin Project's Javascript Library.